-6.1.1-1 The Environment Agency's ISIS models, produced for the Section 105 modelling projects, were obtained and used to produce mapped flood extents.
-These models were available for the fluvial Rivers Weaver, Dane and Gowy.
+The Environment Agency's ISIS models, produced for the Section 105 modelling projects, were obtained and used to produce mapped flood extents.
+These models were available for the Rivers Weaver, Dane and Gowy.
+The CFMP broad scale model was used for the river Dee.

-6.1.1-2 Detailed flood extents are required to be mapped using modelling data of flood levels for the Weaver, Dane, Dee and Gowy rivers.
+Detailed flood extents are required to be mapped using modelling data of flood levels for the Weaver, Dane and Gowy rivers.
 These extents included both tidal and fluvial for certain return periods and with account of future climate change.

-6.1.1-3 Model nodes with flooding stage levels were imported into MapInfo (GIS package).
+Model nodes with flooding stage levels were imported into MapInfo (GIS package).
 A flood surface was created using LiDAR in conjunction with the node levels.
 The flood surface was created using the Triangulated Irregular Network (TIN) interpolation method from the MapInfo Spatial Analysis extension Vertical Mapper.
 The result is a gridded continuous smooth surface of the flood level nodes covering the maximum extent of flooding.

-6.1.2 River Gowdy Flood Extent
+6.1.2 Flood extent issues around Frodsham

-The Environment Agency Flood Zone maps show tidal and fluvial flooding around Stanlow (combined risk).
-Flood Zone 3b has not been produced around Stanlow as this is not functional floodplain, it is defended.
+The Environment Agency Flood Zone maps show tidal and fluvial flooding around Frodsham (mixed).

-6.1.2-1 The production of climate change extents has been attempted.
-The 1 in 200 year plus climate change tide level was obtained and compared to the LiDAR data for the Stanlow area.
-This method provided a flood outline that was too detailed (i.e. it did not fit in with Flood Zones 2 and 3) because the elevation data used is more accurate than the elevation used to produce Flood Zones 2 and 3.
+The production of tidal climate change extents has been attempted.
+The 1 in 200 year plus climate change tide level was obtained and compared to the LiDAR data for the Frodsham area.
+This method provided a flood outline that was too detailed (i.e. they did not fit in with Flood Zones 2 and 3) because the elevation data used is more accurate than the elevation used to produce Flood Zones 2 and 3.
 The extents produced for the SFRA need to conform with the Flood Zone maps.
 A second attempt at a tidal climate change flood outline was made.
-The national digital terrain model (DTM) was used; this is less accurate than the LiDAR data.
+The national digital terrain model (DTM) was used, this is less accurate than the LiDAR data.
 The extent produced was of a similar shape to the Flood Zones but the difference in extents was so small it could not be mapped.
-This is because the DTM is too broad scale.
+This is because the DTM was too broad scale.

-6.1.2-2 The Catchment Flood Management Plan (CFMP) broad scale model for the SFRA has used the latest (PPS25) climate change guidance on fluvial flows but not tide levels.
+The CFMP broad scale model for the SFRA has used the latest climate change guidance on fluvial flows but not tide levels.
 This model has been used for climate change extents taking into account the latest climate change guidance on fluvial flows but not on sea level rise.
-This has been decided because the additional work needed to produce a new model (with the new sea levels) would not bring a great benefit (because the difference in flood extent around this tidal area is small).
+This has been decided because the additional work needed to produce a new model (with the new sea levels) would not be of great benefit (because the difference in flood extent around this tidal area is small).